pourmalek/CovidVisualizedCountry/README.md

 <br/><br/>

-The COVID-19 epidemic model by Youyang Gu [9] and the model by University of California, Los Angeles model [10] could not be categorized as international and periodically updated models.
+The COVID-19 pandemic model by Youyang Gu [9] and the model by University of California, Los Angeles model [10] could not be categorized as international and periodically updated models.
 The COVID-19 International Modelling Consortium (CoMo Consortium) model, created by researchers at the University of Oxford and Cornell University [11], and CovidSim (COVID Simulation) model, developed by researchers at Imperial College, London [12], provide templates for researchers to model the future of epidemic trajectory at national and subnational levels of their choice, through adjusting the model inputs and setting the time horizon into future for the estimations.
 Unlike the five international and periodically updated models mentioned above, the latter two models are not intended for periodic updates by their original creators.
 The CoMo Consortium has engaged some countries, including Iran, but not Canada.
 There is no evidence of either model being used on a periodically updated basis in Iran or Canada.

 <br/><br/>